jessebyun/configure-ad/README.md

 <br/>

 <p>
   From the Azure Portal, set Client-1's DNS settings to the DC-1's private IP address.
+Once it finishes updating, we are going to restart Client-1 from the portal and it will flush the DNS cache.
 </p>
 <p>
   <img src="https://i.imgur.com/iBF0QeJ.png" height="80%" width="80%" alt="xxx"/>